Expert Recommendations On How To Write A Good Research Paper Thesis

 - Remember that this is all part of the planning and clarification of your work, so don’t try to cut corners by missing out a step.
 The more planning you do, the precise your work will be and follow a logical progression of ideas.

-- If you are unsure, then put the thesis statement aside for a day or two and go back to it.
+- If you are unsure, then write my thesis statement and put it aside for a day or two and go back to it.
 Does it still cover the topics and issues that you want it to?
 Does it make sense?
 Use a thesaurus to find more appropriate words or terminology.